stevus/web-browser/README.md

 - https://github.com/tensor-programming/rust_browser_part_5

 ## Javascript Engine

-A Javascript engine consists of a Lexer and a Parser.

-This module is entirely separate from the Browser Engine.

-Several of these tend to be tied to a particular rendering engine.

 | Library  | Browser  | Language  |    Stability  |
 | - | - |  -   | -  |
 | SpiderMonkey  | Gecko/Firefox  |     |     |